ahdinosaur/vas/README.md

 ## usage

-a `chur` service is a definition for a duplex stream that could respond to requests.
+a `vas` service is a definition for a duplex stream that could respond to requests.

-a `chur` service is defined by an object with the following keys:
+a `vas` service is defined by an object with the following keys:

 - `name`: a string name
 - `version` (optional): a string semantic version